 JANE L. COLLINS

-Evjue Bascom Professor and Chair
+Evjue Bascom Professor

 Jane L. Collins is Professor of Community & Environmental Sociology and Gender & Women's Studies.
 Her research on gender and labor in the Americas has focused on family farms in Peru, the commercial agricultural sector in Brazil, the apparel industry in the U.S. and Mexico and the low wage service sector in the U.S.